 There’s such a lot to plan and do when you’re preparing for University – whether as a new student, someone who’s returning to Leeds or if you’re visiting for a placement, exchange or doing a shorter course with us.
-We’ve put some helpful links of things that we reccommend you read before you arrive – the minute you get here, you’ll want to be speaking to people, exploring and making new friends.
-If you’ve just got here, then find out what to do when you’ve arrive.
+We’ve put together some helpful links of things that we recommend you read before you arrive – the minute you get here, you’ll want to be speaking to people, exploring and making new friends.
+If you’ve just got here, then find out what to do now you’ve arrived.

 If you have a question or need information you can contact our friendly colleagues in the Student Information Service.
 They can help you navigate your studies, find out what you need to know, and put you in touch with the right people if you need more specialist support or advice.